-Duplicate stream samples are collected at a minimum of one (1) per water year per station.
-A total of twenty-four (24) duplicates are collected per water year.
-One (1) de-ionized water blank is processed per station per water year for a total of 20 de-ionized blanks.
+Duplicate Stream Samples are collected at a minimum of one (1) per water year (WY) per station.
+A total of twenty four (24) duplicates are collected per WY.

+One (1) Deionized (DI) Water Blank is processed per each station per WY.
+A total of 20 DI Blanks are collected per WY.